 Infrastructural adequacy: In order to measure infrastructural adequacy, the availability of facilities such as drinking water, electricity, and sanitation were considered.
 Districts with a greater availability of these features were given a higher score.

-Ranking based on the evaluation of the above component is given in table 18:
+Ranking based on the evaluation of the above component is given in the table below: